OpenHumidistat/.github/profile/README.md

 If you are interested in building OpenHumidistat, it is strongly recommended to consider the second version.
 Besides upgrades to the hardware, [the article describing it](https://arxiv.org/pdf/2112.08500) includes comprehensive step-by-step build instructions.
 PCB designs for the custom circuits and 3D models for the enclosure are also provided for your convenience.

+## Addendum

+It was found that the heat from the solenoid valves could affect the temperature in the measurement chamber.
+To alleviate this issue, a (60 mm) fan can be installed in the OpenHumidistat enclosure.
+Updated CAD files, as well as an updated version of the solenoid driver PCB with a fan header, are available to this end.

 ## Publications
+First version, using Arduino Uno, single-loop PID controller, DHT22/AM2302 humidity sensor, and 16x2 character display:

 Veldscholte, L.B., Horst, R.J. & de Beer, S.
 Design, construction, and testing of an accurate low-cost humidistat for laboratory-scale applications.
 Eur.
 Phys.
 J. E 44, 48 (2021).
 https://doi.org/10.1140/epje/s10189-021-00062-5

+Second, improved version, using Teensy LC, cascade PID controller, SHT85 humidity sensor, and 128x64 graphical display:

 Veldscholte, L. B., de Beer, S.
 OpenHumidistat: Humidity-controlled experiments for everyone.